 Police acknowledge the community may have concerns about spying or potential misuse of the technology.

 "That's a very valid concern when you talk about technology and government,” Gamble said.
 “The City of Sacramento is extremely busy.
 We have a very high call volume, and we're short-staffed.
 I can assure you that officers aren't going to have time to pull over and spy on people.
 When we're looking at the camera network, it's in response to a call for service.
 So we have audit systems in place.
 We also have a failsafe in place to help prevent the likelihood of some misuse happening.
-Additionally if somebody accuses, say me, of misusing it, they can quickly go on the backend and they can see when I logged in, what I searched, what I did to the very minute detail."
+Additionally, if somebody accuses, say me, of misusing it, they can quickly go on the backend and they can see when I logged in, what I searched, what I did to the very minute detail."

 Sacramento police told ABC10 the system is already in use by more than 70 police departments across the country, and they said it's a completely voluntary system for members of the community.

-"It's only as good as a couple things.
+"It's only as good as a couple of things.
 It's only as good as the officers that actually pull over and take the time to use it,” Gamble said, “and the community members that entrust the police department, sign up, buy a core through the public safety camera network system and then give us access."

 The public safety camera network will essentially expand the reach of police across the capital city.